 It’s a question that looms as large as any other in the education world.
 Alongside standardized testing, charter schools, and other topics of vigorous debate in headlines and classrooms alike: there’s no denying that homework is a hot-button issue.

 With vocal, informed advocates both for and against homework as a part of the daily academic routine, who’s right here?
 Is homework actually beneficial for kids?
+And based on that answer, is it necessary?

 It’s not just about achievement, test scores, and readiness for college and careers.
 Homework’s impact on kids’ mental health and non-academic skills also must be closely examined.